open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 //
 // If the OTEL_BSP_SCHEDULE_DELAY environment variable is set,
 // and this option is not passed, that variable value will be used.
-// If both are set, OTEL_BSP_SCHEDULE_DELAY will take precedence.
 //
 // By default, if an environment variable is not set, and this option is not
 // passed, 1s will be used.